 Things To Do

 Enjoy the Garden with your four-legged friend!
-Every Monday night from 5:00 p.m. to close, dogs are welcome in the Garden.
+From mid-January through the end of February, dogs are welcome at the Garden every day.
 Bring your canine companion along to explore our dedicated pet-friendly paths and spend time in nature with your loved ones, tails and all!

 Peruse our calendar by using the categories to find perfect activities for families, adults, or kids.